[Introduction] Building the Linux kernel

 [root@localhost ~]# uname -r 5.15.58

-this is the version we built this time!
+it's the version I built this time!

 That's good!